Siv3D/siv3d.docs/docs/download/ubuntu.md

 # Getting Started with Siv3D on Ubuntu

 ## 1. System requirements
-Ubuntu で OpenSiv3D v0.6.4 プログラミングをするのに必要な開発環境です。
+Here are the system requirements for OpenSiv3D v0.6.4 programming on Ubuntu.

 |  |  |
 |--|--|